aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/create-save-mapi-calendar-aspose-email-java/_index.md

 ---
-title: "Create and Save MAPI Calendars in Java with Aspose.Email&#58; A Comprehensive Guide"
+title: "How to create MAPI calendar java with Aspose.Email – Save calendar to PST"
-description: "Learn how to automate calendar management by creating and saving MAPI calendars using Aspose.Email for Java.
-Follow this step-by-step guide for seamless integration."
+description: "Learn how to create MAPI calendar java and save calendar to PST using Aspose.Email for Java.
+Step‑by‑step guide with code, recurrence, and recipients."
-date: "2025-05-29"
+date: "2026-01-01"
 weight: 1
 url: "/java/calendar-appointments/create-save-mapi-calendar-aspose-email-java/"
 keywords:
 - Create MAPI Calendar Java
 - Aspose.Email Java Calendar
 - Java PST File Save
 ---

 {{< blocks/products/pf/main-wrap-class >}}